appspector/ios-sdk-spm/README.md

 ![](https://github.com/appspector/ios-sdk-spm/raw/master/spm-install-1.png)
 Two targets will be available: for iOS and tvOS, choose which one you need, press 'next' and you are done:
 ![](https://github.com/appspector/ios-sdk-spm/raw/master/spm-install-2.png)

+## End-to-End version
+We are still fighting E2E version SPM support, for now it's not available via SPM.
+This page will be updated as soon as we'll finish.
+If you need E2E version please use other available installation methods listed in te main repo: https://github.com/appspector/ios-sdk#installation